joesb/helios360/content/deliver/service-delivery.md

 ## The process

-### 1. Consultation{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 1. Delivery management{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

-  Objectives, capabilities, and resources:
-  Understand the business.
-Understand the team.
-Understand the client.
-Understand the users.
-Understand the project.{.padding-inline-start-vlg .paragraph-narrow}
+Oversee the end-to-end delivery of client services, everything up to complex multi-supplier, multi-team cross-functional projects.{.padding-inline-start-vlg .paragraph-narrow}

-### 2. Design{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 2. Solution delivery excellence{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

-  Drawing on extensive experience, design a delivery strategy tailored to context for effective client service.{.padding-inline-start-vlg .paragraph-narrow}
+Embedding user research and design thinking disciplines into the core of solution delivery so solutions meet user needs and deliver measurable business outcomes.
+Identifying areas for improvement and implementing.{.padding-inline-start-vlg .paragraph-narrow}

-### 3. Planning{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 3. Account growth and development{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

-  Develop a thoroughgoing plan, with a view across the project from inception through delivery to live service and eventual sunset.
-Detail for what's now, alignment on what's next, and perspective on what's later.{.padding-inline-start-vlg .paragraph-narrow}
+Drive account growth through healthy client relationships and successful project delivery and by identifying new opportunities, leading to repeat business.{.padding-inline-start-vlg .paragraph-narrow}

-### 4. Execution{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 4. Forecasting and review{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

-  Do it.
-Enabling skilled people to do things with great skill as one team, with full ongoing support, and continual review and re-planning.{.padding-inline-start-vlg .paragraph-narrow}
+  Accurate and timely projections based on project milestones, client spend, and resource allocation, tracking actual project performance against revenue forecasts; identifying and addressing discrepancies.{.padding-inline-start-vlg .paragraph-narrow}

-### 5. Evaluation{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 5. Communication and negotiation{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

-  It's never fully over, you're always learning.
-Use data and metrics to evaluate what's worked and what hasn't and be even better next time.{.padding-inline-start-vlg .paragraph-narrow}
+  Primary point of contact for clients, providing strategic guidance and ensuring project alignment with business objectives.
+Effective collaboration with internal and external stakeholders of all levels of seniority.
+Driving project success and managing expectations.{.padding-inline-start-vlg .paragraph-narrow}

 Our approach is flexible and tailored to your business needs, your sector specialism, and your client context.

 ---